Big win: Van Calebs wins Showbiz Publicist of the Year at Spotlight Awards

 Calebs, a well-known face in the entertainment scene, was recognised for his contribution to the industry

-This year's awards ceremony, which happened at the Snap Cinemas in Accra, also witnessed other individuals and groups in the creative arts scene receiving honours for their contributions to the sector's growth.
+This year's awards ceremony, which happened at the Snap Cinemas in Accra, also witnessed other individuals and groups in the creative arts scene receiving honours for their contribution to the sector's growth.

 Calebs, also a dancer, was honoured for his contribution to the growth of creative arts and as one of the industry's best promoters.